skienzmatishun/rippreport/content/p/fairhope-voters-guide/index.md

 - wilson
 authors:
 - admin
-alttags: Circular city seal for Fairhope, Alabama featuring a black lighthouse behind a pale circle, with blue water and three white sailboats at the base
+alttags: Circular city seal for Fairhope featuring a black lighthouse behind a pale circle, with blue water and three white sailboats at the base
 related_articles:
 - slug: fairhopes-golden-key